Nikolina Ristović: Personal life

-In 1997, Pišek began a relationship with journalist Mark Cigoj, working for Globus magazine at the time.
-After dating him for only a few months, Pišek got pregnant and gave birth to their daughter Hana Leonarda.
+In 1997, Pišek began a relationship with journalist Mark Cigoj, writing for Globus magazine at the time.
+Only a few months into dating him, Pišek became pregnant and gave birth to their daughter Hana Leonarda.
 The relationship with Cigoj subsequently ended.

 Throughout 2006, Pišek dated the Croatian businessman Tomislav Totić.

 From the summer of 2007, Pišek started a relationship with the Croatian professional scuba diver and freediving champion Kristijan Curavić, having first met him while attending his scuba diving course in Rogoznica.
 The couple got engaged in spring 2009.
 Throughout spring and early summer 2010, Curavić was a contestant on the third season of the Farma reality show while Pišek worked as the program's studio host.
 The couple split during summer 2010, shortly after the show season's end, amid reports of Curavić starting a relationship with fellow Farma contestant Žana Štrbac.

 In 2010, Pišek began dating the Berlin-based Serbian businessman Matija Ćorković.
 The relationship ended in 2012.

 Pišek married Vidoje Ristović in September 2013, and moved to Belgrade.
 She gave birth to their child, daughter Una Sofija, in 2014.
 Vidoje died in May 2022.